|District:||Berghain Berlin im Friedrichshain|

 |Music styles:||Electro House IDM Minimal Tech-House Techno|

 Berghain – Champagne or Water?
 Whoever gets in is in.
 Yes, Mr. General Manager.

 Anyone who has walked the sacred path to Berghain Berlin would hate to hear: „No girls, it’s full here – without a place on the guest list it won’t work out with the admission.
 Try it somewhere else.“

 The revelers stand humbly in line and wait until the verdict is in.
 They accept their punishment if they are denied entry and leave, „because they know the word of the temple guard is just and final“ (Die Welt).
+You can find more parties in the city here.
 Admission to the cathedral depends, among other things, on the pilgrims‘ dress code.
 Not smart enough (underdressed), too smart (overdressed), too ugly, too put-upon, there are many vague characteristics that influence the doormen.

 Bild: Club am Wriezener Bahnhof | © Oh-Bln.com/Flickr embedded

 Here are a few tips researched from the net to get onto one of the hottest dance floors: Don’t stand out in the queue to get in, e.g. on club night, and appear confident and naturally friendly; black clothes are supposed to be an advantage.
 With these outfits you can get into any big city club. (ze.tt) You shouldn’t be dressed completely out of place or drunk, don’t drink beer in the queue.
 Locals (regulars) definitely have an advantage:

 It is good to stand behind a group of tourists who are likely to be rejected because you are waiting too tensely and you can smell the „shit in your pants“ of rejection.
 Behind them, „you“ are supposed to look cooler.